coleifer/micawber/docs/api.rst

     :param cache: an object that implements simple ``get`` and ``set``
     :param registry: a ``ProviderRegistry`` instance, which will be updated with the list of supported providers.
 If not specified, an empty ``ProviderRegistry`` will be used.
+    :param bool refresh: force refreshing the provider data rather than attempting to load it from cache (if cache is used).
     :param kwargs: any default keyword arguments to use with providers, useful for specifying your API key
     :rtype: a ProviderRegistry with support for embed.ly